PaulBarrett79/paulbarrett79.github.io/content/studies/digital-youth-index-interactive-data.md

 ## The proposals

-I took an approach of dealing with some of the feedback through the lens of UX best practice.
+Operating under the aforementioned SUPER tight budget, I employed UX best practices and user feedback to develop lo-fi sketches, proposing solutions that required minimal new code for significant layout improvements, such as maximizing graph visibility 'above the fold' and changing question selectors.
 Since I wouldn’t be doing the large parts of the work, I had to explain these in a way that would be easy for our team to understand and then convey back to their agency.

 I started by taking a summary of the feedback the DYI team received and made some bullet points for how some of these issues could be addressed.

-For some of the layout issues, I made some lo-fi sketches in Miro to illustrate how some elements could be moved without too much new code - purely from a viewpoint of UX best practice and the feedback from the tasks.

-I presented these to the DYI team at Nominet and they seemed happy.
+I presented these to the DYI team at Nominet and they were happy.
 They also shared with me some of the ideas from their digital agency, which were reassuringly similar.

 ![Lo fidelity sketch to quickly convey ideas around how the layout of the graphs could change from the screenshot earlier - more of the graph visible above the fold, vertical bars by default, question selectors laid out horizontally](/img/Screenshot_2024-03-15_at_15.56.39.png)